 Institute of Neuroscience,

-- Hannah Alfonsa worked on the chloride regulation story (above) and have moved on to Oxford where she has just been given a prestigious Junior Research Fellowship at St.John's College (my alma mater - proud of you Hannah!).
+- Hannah Alfonsa worked on the chloride regulation story (above) and moved on to Oxford.
+Last year she was given a prestigious Junior Research Fellowship at St.John's College (my alma mater!), and she followed this up this year, with a Sir Henry Dale Postdoctoral Fellowship (Wellcome Trust).
+We're proud of you, Hannah!

 - Ed Merricks defended his thesis in January, and has now moved on to doing a postdoc at one of America's Ivy League, Columbia University, with my long-term collaborator, Cathy Schevon.